What is Chicory Root in Dog Food and why does it matter?

 What is inulin and what does it do in a dog's gut?

-Inulin is a type of fructooligosaccharide (FOS), a soluble dietary fibre that dogs cannot digest directly.
+Inulin is a soluble, fermentable dietary fibre that dogs cannot digest directly with their own digestive enzymes.
 Instead, it passes through the small intestine largely intact and reaches the large intestine, where it is fermented by beneficial bacteria, particularly Bifidobacterium and Lactobacillus species.
 This fermentation process produces short-chain fatty acids, which lower the pH of the gut environment, making it less hospitable to harmful bacteria and more supportive of the beneficial strains.

 The practical result is a more balanced gut microbiome: beneficial bacteria thrive, harmful bacteria are crowded out, and the gut lining is better supported.
 This has downstream effects on stool consistency, immune function (a significant proportion of the immune system is located in the gut), and the dog's ability to absorb nutrients from its food.
 Dogs with a healthier gut microbiome tend to produce firmer, more consistent stools, experience fewer episodes of loose stools or digestive upset, and show better overall coat and skin condition over time.